Health Benefits of Pistachios

 They also pack quite a punch of potassium.
 In fact, a 2-ounce serving has more potassium than a large banana and as much fiber as a cup of cooked broccoli.

-Pistachios can sometimes be tricky to eat since they have a tough shell.
+Pistachios can be tricky to eat since they have a tough shell.
 If there’s a crack in the shell, you can use the shell of another pistachio to pry it open.
 If there isn’t a crack, you can place the nuts on a cutting board, cover them with a towel, and hit them just hard enough so the shells open.

 Pistachios will stay fresh (shelled or in shell) for up to a year in a refrigerator or for up to 3 years in the freezer.

-You can enjoy them raw, on their own, and in things like:
+You can enjoy them in dishes like:

 • Salads